samizdatco/skia-canvas/docs/api/window.md

 But another common case is creating animations in which you redraw the canvas at regular intervals (quite possibly from scratch rather than layering atop the previous contents).
 In these situations you’ll want to use a set of events that are driven by *timing* rather than interaction:
   - [`setup`][setup] fires once, just before your window is first drawn to the screen
-  - [`frame`][frame] fires [60 times per second][fps] and provides a frame counter in its event object
+  - [`frame`][frame] fires each time your display refreshes (or at your specified [`fps`][fps] rate) and provides a frame counter in its event object
   - [`draw`][draw] fires immediately after `frame` and **clears the canvas** of any window that has event handlers for it

 To create a ‘flipbook’ animation (in which the screen is fully redrawn in each pass), your best choice is set up an event handler for the `draw` event.
 Since `draw` automatically erases the canvas before your code begins to run, you can presume a clean slate each time.
-The event object passed as an argument to your handler contains a propery called `frame` which will increment by one each time you draw (making it handy for advancing the ‘state’ of your animation):
+The event object passed as an argument to your handler contains a property called `frame` which will increment by one each time you draw (making it handy for advancing the ‘state’ of your animation):

 ```js
 let win = new Window(300, 300, {background:'red'}),